samarth8392/MQU_PopGenomics/README.md

 	- Estimate nucleotide diversity (theta) and calculate Tajima's D and various other neutrality test statistics

 - fst.sh
-	- Estimate global and sliding-window F*ST* between populations using
+	- Estimate global and sliding-window F*st* between populations using